-Cleary's campus sits on almost 40 acres in Howell, Michigan, with an extension site in Detroit.
+CAMPUS MAPS CAMPUS MAPS AND FACILITIES Campus Facilities Cleary's campus sits on almost 40 acres in Howell, Michigan, with an extension site in Detroit.
 The facilities include administration and academic buildings, a wellness center, a student union, residence halls, and an athletic field supporting baseball, softball, soccer, and lacrosse.

-The Chrysler Building is located at 3750 Cleary Drive and includes most student classrooms, academic personnel, the library and tutoring center, the computer lab, the Cougar Den spirit shop, and Clancy's student dining.
+The Chrysler Building is located at 3750 Cleary Drive and includes most student classrooms, academic personnel, the library and tutoring center, the computer lab, and the Cougar Den spirit shop.
 The building also houses the majority of the Secunda Art Museum along with museum space for travelling art pieces.
-Chrysler Room 205 can be used for internal or external meeting space, provided the student classroom schedule permits.

-The Lyons Building is located at 3760 Cleary Drive and houses the majority of the administration, including the Office of the President, enrollment, business services, Registrar's office, marketing, development, human resources, and information technology.
+The Lyons Building is located at 3760 Cleary Drive and houses the majority of the administration, including admissions, financial aid, and the business office.
 The Wellness Center is located at 955 Grand Oaks Drive and is home to Cleary athletics.
 This building houses the athletic administration offices as well as all coaches.
 The Center is home to our athletic training and strength and conditioning staff and houses a newly-renovated wrestling facility and gym for all students to use.
-Duncan Chiropractics is housed in this building for students, staff, and the community to utilize for their physical therapy and chiropractic needs.
-The facility can be rented to the community.
+Duncan Chiropractic is housed in this building for students, staff, and the community to utilize for their physical therapy and chiropractic needs.
 The Wellness Center hours are: